The essence of feeling and imagination

 I cried and then got back to work.

 I kept English as my major but I wanted to be active in some way.
 So, I chose political science as a minor and quenched my thirst for understanding systems.
 What better system to study than that of our own Government and its relations with other nations, how it treats its women and people of color?
 It was awful, but extremely engaging.
-I didn’t feel challenged and I was getting lazy (which happens to many young black women).
+I didn’t feel challenged and I was getting lazy.
 So I transferred to the University of Cincinnati.

 There, I seldom missed a class.